matthewglover/html_css_talk/PITCHME.md

 ## 1.4 Layout - Floats

+http://cssdeck.com/labs/nvdqnon3

+Note:
 - variable height columns
 - "float" an element to push it as far as possible to the right or to the left, and allow text to wrap around it

-Note:
-designed for images
+- designed for images

----

-## 1.4 Layout - Floats

-http://cssdeck.com/labs/nvdqnon3

-Note:
 clear: both -> push down rest of content

----

-## 1.4 Layout - Clear Fix

-- Floats don't affect height of container
-- leads to "collapsed" layouts
-- Need clearfix hack

 ---